-JWST has 18 primary mirrors built together in the shape of a honeycomb.
+JWST has 18 primary hexagonal mirrors that together form a honeycomb shape.
 In total, it measures 6.5 metres in diameter.

-The mirror is six times bigger in area than Hubble’s and will be 100 times more powerful.
+The mirror is six times bigger in area than Hubble’s and is 100 times more powerful.

 To help reflect infrared light more efficiently, the mirror is covered with a thin coating of gold.

 JWST is placed much further out in space and in a different orbit than Hubble, allowing it to see greater distances.

 Instead of an orbit around the Earth, the telescope orbits the Sun.
 It is in line with Earth, but 1.5 million kilometres from the planet and four times farther away than the Moon.
 This position in space is called a Lagrange point.

 The mirror is kept at a temperature of minus 233°C to shield it from the Sun.
 It has a five-layer sunshield that is the size of a tennis court and which weakens the heat from the host star by more than a million times.

 One of the main objectives of the telescope is to study the atmospheres of exoplanets — planets outside the Solar System.

 It will look for oxygen present in the atmospheres of planets in distant galaxies.